openstack/openstack-manuals/doc/config-reference/source/tables/conf-changes/glance.rst

-New, updated, and deprecated options in Mitaka for Image service
+New, updated, and deprecated options in Newton for Image service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..